-Providers must submit all claims and encounters within 365 calendar days of the date of service.
+Providers must submit all claims and encounters within 365 calendar days of the date of service, date of discharge from an inpatient setting, or date the provider was furnished with the correct name and address of the PASSE.
 When Arkansas Total Care is the secondary payer, claims must be received within 365 calendar days of the primary payer EOP.

-- Initial Claims and Claims Dispute/Appeals Days are calculated from the date of service to the date received by Arkansas Total Care, or from the EOP date.
-For observation and inpatient stays, the date is calculated from the date of discharge. - Claims Dispute/Appeals Days are calculated from the date of the EOP issued by Arkansas Total Care to the date - Coordination of Benefits Days are calculated from the date of EOP from the primary payers to the date received.
+- ▶ Initial Claims and Claims Dispute/Appeals Days are calculated from the date of service to the date received by Arkansas Total Care, or from the EOP date.
+For observation and inpatient stays, the date is calculated from the date of discharge. - ▶ Claims Dispute/Appeals Days are calculated from the date of the EOP issued by Arkansas Total Care to the date received. - ▶ Coordination of Benefits Days are calculated from the date of EOP from the primary payers to the date received.